hhandika/clicov/README.md

 Term of use: https://covidtracking.com/license

 ## License:
 The app is under MIT license, meaning you are free to do however you want to the app.
-For the data, please refers to the term of use provided by the data providers.
+For the data usages, please refers to the term of use provided by the data providers.